Valentyn-Usenko/web102_prework/README.md

-# WEB102 Prework - Sea Monster
+# WEB102 Prework - Sea Monster's Website

 Submitted by: **Valentyn Usenko**

-**Sea Monster ** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster's Website** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **12** hours spent in total